gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The flags are ignored for versions of Groovy prior to 2.4.6.

+### Signing with OpenPGP subkeys

+OpenPGP supports subkeys, which are like the normal keys, except they're bound to a master key pair.
+One useful consequence of OpenPGP subkeys is that they can be easily revoked independently of the master keys what makes key management easier.
+Another consequence is that you only need the subkey for signature operations.
+In other words you can deploy only your signing subkey to e.g. a CI server.

+A simple limitation in the signing plugin prevented to use subkeys, starting with Gradle 2.13, they are supported out of the box.
+See the documentation for the [Signing](userguide/signing_plugin.html) plugin for more details.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.